oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

-# Image Library
+# Image Classification Model

 ## Introduction

-This lab walks you through the steps to train custom Image Classification model and to perform basic testing.
+This lab walks you through the steps to train custom Image Classification model and to perform basic testing using OCI Vision.

-Estimated Time: 30 minutes and minimum 60 minutes for model training (up to 5 additional hours if max. training time is selected).
+Estimated Time: 90 minutes (up to 6 hours if max. training duration is selected).

 ### About OCI Vision